-In August, Endeavor Mine continued a site wide waste reduction program starting with Scrap Steel.
+During September, Endeavor Mine continued its site wide waste reduction program starting with Scrap Steel.
 The sale of the scrap will fund the removal and management of other waste material such as rubber, tyres, plastics and e-waste.
-It is expected that a dramatic reduction will be seen in:
+The program has led to a reduction in: